 Ideally, the conversion funnel is divided into five main stages following an ideal customer journey:

-Conversion funnel stage one:
+1. Conversion funnel stage one

 It begins when the user understands that it has a problem but is not aware of what it is.
 It may have some symptoms but is unclear of its exact problem statement.
 This is when it starts using keywords or phrases to describe its problem and make a search.

 Marketers understand what kind of keywords ideal users may be using.
-They target such keywords and phrases (along with their semantic variations) so that when the user makes a search, it find their brand.
+They target such keywords and phrases (along with their semantic variations) so that when the user makes a search, it finds their brand.

-This stage of knowing about the problem and also getting aware of various solution providers is called as AWARENESS.
+This stage of knowing about the problem and also getting aware of various solution providers is called AWARENESS.

-Conversion funnel stage two and three
+2. Conversion funnel stages two and three

 Now that the user is aware of what problem it has, it starts looking for probable solutions.
 This is the engagement phase which quickly passes on to the consideration phase.